Skip to main content

 Since it is very important for security reasons that you create an extremely difficult WordPress Admin Password it is not uncommon to forget it.
 If you are on one of our BigScoots shared or reseller services or if you are using cPanel/WHM on a VPS or dedicated service, we are about to tell you how to recover it!

-3. Select the WordPress database that is used by your website.
-If you are unsure, you can check the wp-config.php file in your root directory to confirm.
+Select the WordPress database used by your website from phpMyAdmin.
+If you're unsure, you can check the wp-config.php file in your root directory to confirm.

-5. Now, select "Edit" next to your WordPress Admin username.
-In this example there is only one user, but it is not uncommon to have several.
-Just be sure to "Edit" the WordPress Admin details for the correct username.
+Now, select 'Edit' next to your WordPress Admin username.
+In my case, there is only one admin user, but it's not uncommon to have several.
+Just make sure to 'Edit' the WordPress Admin details for the correct username.

 Did this answer your question?